Career and Technical Education at Morton East

 CREDIT: 1.0

-TYPE: Regular
+TYPE: Elective

 GRADE: 12

-PREREQUISITE: One year of Auto Mechanics II
+PREREQUISITE: One year of AUTO MECHANICS II

 OFFERED: One year course

-Construction Trades I (East Campus Only)
+Construction Trades (East Campus Only)

 Construction Trades I